rust-lang/rfcs/text/2045-target-feature.md

 ## Target features

-Each rustc target has a default set of target features that can be controled via the backend compilation options.
+Each rustc target has a default set of target features that can be controlled via the backend compilation options.
 The target features for each target should be documented by the compiler and the backends (e.g. LLVM).